Vsevolod Pudovkin: Prostoi sluchai / A Simple Case (SU 1932) with Yevgenia Rogulina (Mashenka). |

 AA: A remarkable discovery: a major Pudovkin movie I had never seen before, as strong as his most famous works, and exploring new ground, although there is a great unsolvable problem in its fundament.

 After long years in the underground, the civil war, and the struggle in Kamchatka Pavel comes back and meets his wife Mashenka.
 They have both aged and been marked by experience.
 Pavel meets his son.
 There are meetings with comrades from the front, and traumatic nightmares from war.
 There are images of new life, including the young son's vitality, montages of nature, water music sequences, montages of ploughing, harvesting and fertility, and images of urban shock experiences and construction sites.
-The family is breaking, but there is a heroic Red Army montage with promises of new happiness.
+The family is about to break, but there is a heroic Red Army montage with promises of new happiness.

 The private sphere and the political sphere remain unmediated, and A Simple Case does not succeed either as a psychological play or as political propaganda.
 But as a work of visual poetry it is superb, representing the heroic era of the Soviet cinema at its most brilliant.
 A Simple Case is stark, bold, original, and impressive.
 It is a movie about encountering the shock of the new.
 The visual vocabulary is rich.
 There are series of shots with starkly reduced composition, extreme close-ups cropped in surprising ways, lyrical passages of nature, blitz montages of war and urbanity, and enigmatic images.
 Devices include slow motion, reverse motion, and time lapse.
 The railway station sequence has montages that are indistinguishable from abstract avantgarde.